ailarmhz/MarginMerge/README.md

     pip install -r requirements-colpali.txt

-The pins are not optional. transformers >= 4.49 re-initialises the PaliGemma weights in ColPali-v1.3 without warning, which gives you garbage embeddings.
-Run `python src/verify_colpali.py` before using any ColPali cache.
+The pins are not optional. transformers >= 4.49 re-initialises the PaliGemma weights in ColPali-v1.3 without warning.
+Run
+`python src/verify_colpali.py` before using any ColPali cache.

 Imports in `src/` are flat, so run things with `export PYTHONPATH=$PWD/src`.